-- Verify the contents of any email attachment before opening with the sender and never open attachments from unknown persons.
+- Verify the contents of any email attachment before opening and never open attachments from unknown persons.

-- Do not respond to any email with confidential information (username, password, social security number, etc.).
-Legitimate businesses will never ask for this information via E-mail.
+- Do not respond to any email requesting confidential information (username, password, social security number, etc.).
+Legitimate businesses will never ask for this information via email.

 - Delete messages that you no longer need - some common practices include emptying your trash and outgoing mail folders.

-- Change your password at least once a month using strong password guidelines.
+- Change your password at least once a month using the UIT strong password guidelines.

 Tips for IT Administrators

-- Llimit the use of administrator privileges.
+- Limit the use of administrator privileges.
 Restricting access rights in this way will help prevent the potential installation of malware and other unwanted software by unsuspecting users.